hphelion/documentation/devplatform/stackato/user/reference/client-ref.html.md

 ### Organizations[](#organizations "Permalink to this headline")

 > helion create-org *\<name\>*
 > :   Create a new organization.
-This is an Application Lifecycle Service 3 specific command.
 >
 >     + options
 >